wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 When implementing a server-side support for the Mobile Security Suite, you need to perform several tasks:

 - Prepare the server infrastructure and database schema.
-- Deploy the server-side components.
+- Deploy and explore the server-side components.
-- Prepare the mobile app credentials.
 - Implement mobile app management in the Internet banking.
 - Customize the enrollment server to allow custom activations.
 - Prepare an API resource server with protected resources.